 WelcomeHi, I'm Ellie and I am currently the lead researcher and Director of the Australian Desert Fireball Network and Global Fireball Observatory.
+I'm privileged to work with such a diverse and multidisciplinary collaboration, and proud of the team I lead who won Curtin's Science and Engineering Research Team of the Year award in 2022.

 I research the impact of space rocks hitting our atmosphere, and help determine where meteorites may land.
 As a member of NASA's InSight mission science team, I'm looking to draw parallels between fireballs on Earth and Mars.
 I work closely with the Defence Science and Technology Group and Lockheed Martin to translate blue-sky research into new technologies for industry.
 As a passionate female researcher and mother, I am proud to be a role model for the next generation and am an avid supporter of STEM outreach and engagement.
 I am recognised as one of Curtin University's Athena Swan STEMM Stars, am an AIPS Tall Poppy of 2021 and was nominated as a finalist for the Woodside Early Career Scientist of the Year in 2021.
 I embrace every opportunity to communicate the fun science I do to the general public, be it on TV, radio or online.
 I completed my MSci in Geophysics at Imperial College, London in 2012, with a year abroad at UCLA.
 I joined the Desert Fireball Network team in Perth, Australia in December 2012 and completed my PhD. in early 2017, funded by the Australian Research Council as part of an Australian Laureate Fellowship grant.
-I am now a postdoc and early career researcher at Curtin's Space Science and Technology Centre. |
+I am now a postdoc at Curtin Institute of Radio Astronomy, as part of the International Centre for Radio Astronomy Research, with research support from Curtin's Space Science and Technology Centre. |

 |